-Habitat for Humanity: Calcasieu Area Inc. will host an open enrollment seminar for residents interested in applying for 2014 Habitat homes.
+In Early 2016, Habitat for Humanity: Calcasieu Area Inc. will host an open enrollment seminar for residents interested in applying for 2016 Habitat homes.

 “Habitat is not a government giveaway program,” Knapp said.
 “Homeowners are required to pay back to Habitat the fair market value of materials, contract services and cost of land for a 25-year period,” Knapp said.
 “Habitat does not charge interest on loans, which makes it affordable for homeowners.
 They’re also contributing to the building of future Habitat homes by their monthly payments.
 We are simply giving a helping hand to those in need of housing and who cannot normally afford a conventional commercial loan. ”

 Residents may pick up applications at the Habitat office, 3551 Avenue C, Lake Charles.
 Call the office at 337-497-0129 and leave your name and contact information.
 We will contact you with the dates of the next open enrollment.